 Who has to take the ALEKS Placement Assessment?

-- Incoming first-year students who are not planning to take the AP Calculus, IB Higher Level Mathematics, or CLEP Precalculus or Calculus exam
+- Incoming first-year students who are not planning to take the AP Calculus, IB Higher Level Mathematics, or the CLEP Precalculus or Calculus exam.

-Incoming first-year and transfer students who are not receiving college math credit for College Algebra or higher
+- Incoming first-year and transfer students who are not receiving college transfer credit for College Algebra or higher.

-- Incoming first-year students who earn a 1 on the AP Calculus exam, below a 5 on the IB Higher Level Calculus exam, or below a 50 on the CLEP Precalculus or Calculus exam
+- Incoming first-year students who earn a 1 on the AP Calculus exam, below a 5 on the IB Higher Level Mathematics exam, or below a 50 on the CLEP Precalculus or Calculus exam.

-When should I take the ALEKS Placement Assessment?
+When do I take the ALEKS Placement Assessment?

 If you are an international undergraduate student, use the log in information provided at time of application.
 For assistance, contact the International Programs and Services office by email at firstname.lastname@example.org.